Farabloc Custom Fit

 Farabloc can manufacture custom products to your exact specifications.
 Please contact us with a description of your specific requirements to obtain an exact price and estimated time of delivery.
 Please note, there is no money back guarantee for custom made products.

-Using Farabloc Fabric in Prosthetic Stump Sock Design
+Using Farabloc Fabric in Prosthetic Limb Cover Design

 A unique and innovative method of utilizing the properties of FARABLOC is to incorporate the fabric into the design of the prosthetic socket.
 Incorporating FARABLOC into the lamination process is not difficult, as Certified Prosthetics Tony van der Waarde explains.